 Group 2 crops:

 - grass pasture

 - sweet corn

 Efficient use of N requires matching N applications with N demands by the crop.
 Nitrogen applications in the fall are very susceptible to leaching.
 Nitrogen applied early in the season when plants are not yet established is also susceptible to losses with late spring and early summer rains.
-We do not recommend nitrification inhibitors, as most are not registered for potatoes.
 Peak N demand and uptake for late season potatoes occurs between 20 and 60 days after emergence.
 Uptake is highest during the tuber bulking phase.
 Optimum potato production depends on having an adequate supply of N during this period.